 Whether you’re interested in working for a flashy corporate firm in a high-rise in the City, or a smaller local firm helping settle people settle their estates, there are plenty of choices out there in the law industry.
 It’s not all about being stuck behind a desk either, you could find yourself at court, people’s homes or even visiting clients overseas.

-To become a solicitor in England and Wales you have to complete a Legal Practice Course (LPC), followed by a training contract with a law firm.
-To become a barrister, you must undertake the Bar Professional Training Course (BPTC), followed by a one-year training period called a pupillage.
+To become a solicitor in England and Wales you have to complete either a Solicitors Qualifying Examination (SQE) or a Legal Practice Course (LPC), followed by a training contract with a law firm.
+To become a barrister, you must undertake the Bar Practise Course (BPC), followed by a one-year training period called a pupillage.
 Some legal careers do not always require further study.

 Work experience is a vital part of pursuing a career in law.
 Practical experience in the law industry will help you decide what is the correct path for you, as well as potentially opening doors and providing an essential boost to your CV.
 Some form of work experience is available at all levels, whether you’re still taking your GCSE’s and interested in a few hours a week in a local firm, or you’re looking for a placement year as part of your degree course.
 Work experience in business administration is also useful as this is much less competitive to access and provides much of the same skills as needed for a law career.

 Unsure about what a work placement could involve?
 You should’ve asked!

 Apprenticeships in the law industry are targeted at a range of different qualification levels, from the equivalent of A-Levels, all the way up to a master’s degree equivalent.
 There are three broad levels: legal administration and support, paralegal or solicitor, but as well as this you could also choose to undertake a specialist pathway to qualify as a chartered legal executive.
 Each can be taken as a stand-alone apprenticeship or can be linked in order to progress between roles.